SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 ### Tab *Controller*

 This tab represents the most important, the most versatile and also the most difficult to understand part of the configuration process.
-On this page, you describe your hardware controller, for example a Button Box, and all the functionality available on this controller.
+On this page, you describe your hardware controllers, for example one or more Button Boxes, and all the functionality available on this controller.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Configuration%20Tab%204.JPG)

-In the top section you define how many functional elements of each type are available on your hardware controller.
-Simulator Controller can handle as many 1-way and 2-way toggle switches, normal push buttons and 2-way rotary dials as you like.
-Beside that, a fith function type *Custom* is available to connect special controller elements or other external trigger (for example macro tools for voice recognition) to the Simulator Controller.
+Note: Beginning with Release 2.4, Simulator Controller supports multiple Button Boxes.
+For the moment, the functions defined on the *Controller tab* will span all Button Boxes.
+So, the first Button Box might define Button #1 to Button #8 and the second Button Box will define Button #9 onwards.
+Also, only one mode will be active for all Button Boxes at the same time.
+This might chnage in a future version.

 In the *Bindings* group, you define one or two hotkeys and corresponding actions, depending on whether you have defined a unary or binary function type.
 2-way toggles and dials need two bindings for the "On" and "Off", respectivly the "Increase" and "Decrease" trigger.
 The binding of a function happens by defining [hotkeys](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#hotkeys), which might trigger the given function.
 You can define more than one hotkey descriptor, delimited by the vertical bar "|", for each trigger in the controller tab.
 This might be useful, if you have several sources, which can trigger a given function.
 For example you might have a function, which can be triggered by pushing a button on the controller, but also from the keyboard, which might be emulated by another tool, for example a voice recognition software.